anyatran/shopping/README.md

 ## Setup
 The program is built in python with postgresql.
 The database is already running on the server so you don't have to do anything with setting it up.
-Just clone this repo and install psycopg2 from requirements.txt.
-Once you are done with that, run `python shop.py`
+Just clone this repo and install psycopg2 and testing.postgresql from requirements.txt.
+Once you are done with that, run `python shop.py`.
+To run test, run `python test.py`
 ## Database Structure
 There are three tables in the database and here are their initial states:
 #### Products